Active aero that reacts to grip loss before it happens

 #Single moment levers for all senors, as distance from COG is equal

-For reference, this is the raw output of the pressure board with me gently pressing on the two ports of each of the 6 sensors being used.
+For reference, this is the raw output of the pressure pcb with me gently pressing on the ports of each of the 6 sensors being used.
 Noise levels are effectively non-existent from the sensors themselves, with the only significant noise coming from actual fluctuations in air pressure.
-How much of this is true compared to how much occurs due to/in the static tap opening is currently unknown, but even these noise levels are typically low, so there hasn't been any need to dive deeper.
+Whether this is "true" pressure transience or just due to disturbance at the static port itself is currently unknown.

 At this point I sat down to learn about PID controllers.
 It turns out there wasn't anywhere near as much to learn as I thought, as it's just a matter of taking P, I, and D, which are all simple calculations, and adding them together.

 I set up the main control loop with proportional and integral components, with a small dead zone inside which P was automatically set to 0.
-Throughout the testing, the gain for P (kp) was gradually increased to improve system response until it was almost an on-of-off reaction, limited only by a maximum angle-change per control loop cycle threshold.
-Disabling P altogether did lead to some scenarios where the wing would get stuck in a constant see-saw of overshooting, so keeping a finite kp was still necessary.
-The purpose of I was to allow smooth fine-adjustment of the wing angle when in the dead zone, avoiding the sudden jumps and jitters that would result from keeping P active (due to the small amount of noise).
-Outside of the dead zone, I was superfluous as most adjustments happened at the maximum rate anyway due to the high kp value.
+Throughout the testing, the gain for "P" (kp) was gradually increased to improve system response until it was almost an on-of-off reaction, limited only by the maximum speed of the servo.
+Disabling kp altogether led to some scenarios where the wing would get stuck in a constant see-saw of overshooting, so keeping a finite kp was still necessary.
+The purpose of including the "I" component was to allow smooth fine-adjustment of the wing angle when in the dead zone, avoiding the sudden jumps and jitters that would result from keeping kp active.
+Outside of the dead zone, the effect of I was negligible compared to P.

-A finite value of kp meant the response rate of the wings were effectively a function of airspeed, as lower moment offsets are expected at slow speeds (hence a lower value of P+I), while a larger angle delta is required to counteract them, resulting in slower response.
-Solutions are to either ignore this under the assumption that perfect aero optimisation at slow speeds yields negligible advantage, or to tie kp and ki values inversely to the square of airspeed.
+A finite value of kp and ki meant the response rate of the wings were effectively a function of airspeed, as lower moment offsets are expected at slow speeds (hence a lower value of P + I), and a larger angle delta is required to counteract them, both resulting in slower response.
+The simplest solution is to include a multiplier for P and I that is inversely dependent on the square of airspeed.

 #Set up Proportional control